Q&A: The Year of Dan Palace

 When we were little and being driven around by our dad, my sister and I would hold our breath every time we passed a cemetery.
 To breathe before the last headstone was behind us meant bad luck (death, most likely).
 I held onto that superstition until I moved into a small house directly across the street from a cemetery.

-But while living across the street from the cemetery, I’d watch as every other day or so this little yellow backhoe would trudge along the path, stop near this or that vacant patch of grass, dig a hole, and drive away.
-The mourners would come and stand around the raised casket that had been positioned over the hole, and when the service was over and the body had disappeared into the ground they’d walk to their cars, climb in, and pull slowly away.
-When the last car was gone, the yellow backhoe would chug back over to dump scoop after scoop of dirt on top of the casket.
+Every other day or so this little yellow backhoe would dig a hole and drive away.
+The mourners would come and stand around the casket, and when the service was over and the body had disappeared into the ground they’d leave.
+When the last car was gone, the yellow backhoe would come back to dump dirt over the casket.

 The Year of Dan Palace explores all that.